All Consular Services at Embassy Sanaa are suspended until further notice

 In addition to a U.S. passport application form, you will also need to submit evidence demonstrating all of the following: 1) that you are the biological son/daughter of your U.S. citizen parent(s); 2) that your U.S. citizen parent(s) became a U.S. citizen(s) before your birth; 3) that your U.S. citizen parent(s) meets the physical presence requirements based on your date-of-birth; and 4) the marital status of your parents on the date of your birth.

 U.S. Consular Officers can notarize certain documents for legal use in the United States and abroad.
 Please review the State Department’s latest guidance on Notarial & Authentication Services of U.S. Consular Officers Abroad.
-If you determine, based on these guidelines, that a U.S. Consular Officer can satisfy your needs, then please schedule an appointment for a notarial service through our Online ACS Appointment System.
+If you determine, based on these guidelines, that a U.S. Consular Officer can satisfy your needs, then please select the Embassy or consulate where you wish to schedule an appointment and visit their website to book a notarial service.

 Death Abroad of a U.S. Citizen

-Due to security restrictions, U.S. Embassy Sanaa is able to offer limited assistance in the unfortunate event that a U.S. citizen dies in Yemen.
+Due to the suspension of consular services at U.S. Embassy Sanaa we are not able to assist in most instances in the unfortunate event that a U.S. citizen dies in Yemen.
 One service that we can provide is a Consular Report of Death Abroad (CRDA), which may be necessary for next-of-kin to transfer or assume ownership of the U.S.-based assets or estate(s) of a deceased American.
 For more information, please consult the State Department’s Consular Report of Death Abroad webpage.
-If you are next-of-kin or the immediate relative of a deceased U.S. citizen and you need to execute a CRDA, please schedule an appointment through our Online ACS Appointment System.
+If you are next-of-kin or the immediate relative of a deceased U.S. citizen and you need to execute a CRDA, please contact the Embassy where you wish to apply for a CRDA to schedule an appointment.
 You will need to present proof of the deceased relative’s U.S. citizenship, a local Yemeni death certificate, and an explanation of the cause of death.

 Overseas Absentee Voting